umr-bot/django-vue-social-media-app/README.md

 	deactivate

 ###2 Running the django app
-To run the django app from terminal,the followng commadn must be run from the proj2/ directory:
+To run the django app from terminal, the followng command should be run from the proj2/ directory:
 	python manage.py runserver